Florida Medical Malpractice Standard of Care

 Expert Witness Testimony: The Key to Successful Medical Malpractice Lawsuits

 When analyzing your doctor’s treatment, the jury or judge will need to compare it to what other “reasonably prudent similar health care providers” would have ordered under the circumstances.
 This evidence goes beyond the knowledge of most jurors, who aren’t doctors or nurses in their everyday lives.
 For this reason, you might need an expert witness to testify as to what a reasonably prudent doctor would do in the same situation.

 Under Florida law, a medical expert must hold a medical license and carefully review all of the relevant medical records.
 However, if you sue a medical specialist—say, a cancer specialist—then not any old doctor will qualify as an expert witness.
 Instead, this requirement typically demands that your expert witness has recent first-hand experience in the specialty, such as an active practice or participation in a clinical research program.
 Finding qualified experts can require time and extensive searches, so should contact a personal injury lawyer as soon as possible.

 Talk with a Clearwater, Florida, Personal Injury Lawyer Today

 If you or a loved one was injured by a medical professional, Florida law may entitle you to compensation for your injuries.
-At Dolman Law Group, we have extensive experience explaining to juries how a medical professional fell below the applicable standard of care.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we have extensive experience explaining to juries how a medical professional fell below the applicable standard of care.
 Call us today for a free consultation at (727) 451-6900 or complete our online contact form.
 All consultations are confidential.